 Generally if an office holder receives payment in return for holding that office – then this is usually a taxable arrangement and should be paid via Payroll.

-Special considerations exist for payments to volunteers in clinical trials or research studies e.g. volunteers participating in tests, trials, consultations or interviews.
+Special considerations exist for payments to volunteers, lay participants and participants in clinical trials or research studies e.g. volunteers participating in tests, trials, consultations or interviews.

 Participants may be members of the general public or specific groups, the members of which meet criteria that fall within the area of study.
 Where participants are also members of staff of the University then HMRC regard their participation as distinct from their normal duties of employment – and, thereby, not treated as employment - as long as it occurs within their own time and they are under no obligation to take part.

-Small payments, to cover out of pocket expenses and reasonable compensation for time spent, may be made to volunteers without deduction of tax or National Insurance.
-It is the responsibility of the recipient to declare this income to HMRC.
+Small payments, to cover out of pocket expenses and reasonable compensation for time spent, may be made to volunteers, lay participants and participants without deduction of tax or National Insurance.
+It is the responsibility of the recipient to declare this income to HMRC where required.

 In practice, this means that the following procedures must be followed: